byterubpay/byterub-site/_posts/2018-01-14-logs-for-the-dev-meeting-held-on-2018-01-14.md

 **\<endogenic>** rehrar yeah i mean these things usually happen instantly so once i called them they were like yeah that's no good let'sget that sorted
 **\<ArticMine>** Sure, but it is not really dev related
 **\<rehrar>** just a brief four sentence thing should be alright
-**\<vtnerd>** after a discussion with luigi1111, I should be proposing an optimization for wallet scanning that mymonero is using - want to test with a standard wallet to give real world perf numbers before PR
+**\<vtnerd>** after a discussion with luigi1111, I should be proposing an optimization for wallet scanning that mybyterub is using - want to test with a standard wallet to give real world perf numbers before PR
 **\<vtnerd>** ah sorry ArticMine
 **\<rehrar>** no, go ahead vtnerd :) anyone and everyone with an update feel free to let us know
 **\<vtnerd>** ok, this optimization is separate from the ASM work in byterubpay/supercop (still pending a PR), so it works with standard ref10 (i.e. all platforms)